Repairs

 Communication

-Most communication is done via text.
-Our shop is pretty automated, so when we create your repair ticket, you’ll receive a text.
+Most communication is done via text or e-mail.
+Our shop is automated, so when we create your repair ticket, you’ll receive a text.
 To contact us, just reply to the text.
 You can of course call the shop, though we may not be able to get to the phone right away.

 Bring a Case and a Humidifier